StevetheGreek97/HiReS/docs/pipeline.md

 **Default parameters:** 1024 × 1024 px tiles with 150 px overlap.

-The stride of the sliding window equals `chunk_size + overlap`, so adjacent tiles share an overlapping border region.
+The stride of the sliding window equals `chunk_size − overlap`, so adjacent tiles share an overlapping border region of `overlap` pixels.
 This overlap is essential: organisms located near tile boundaries remain fully visible in at least one tile and are never represented solely as truncated detections.

 If a tile extends beyond the image boundary, the out-of-bounds area is filled with zero-intensity (black) pixels to maintain a fixed tile size for consistent model input.